-All of the Apostles have a feast day, and, on this day at the end of October – the same day that Emperor Constantine won his victory over Maxentius, and the Vatican II document Nostra Aetate on non-Christian religions was signed in 1965 – we celebrate Saints Simon and Jude, the latter, in particular, being invoked as the patron of desperate causes.
+All of the Apostles have a feast day, and, on this day at the end of October – the same day that Emperor Constantine won his victory over Maxentius at the battle of Milvian Bridge, and the Vatican II document Nostra Aetate on non-Christian religions was signed in 1965 – we celebrate Saints Simon and Jude, the latter, in particular, being invoked as the patron of desperate causes.

-From the early centuries, Simon has always been connected with Saint Jude, or Thaddeus, author of a brief epistle in the New Testament, clearly distinguished from the ‘other’ Jude, ‘who betrayed Jesus’.
-This Jude is also described as the ‘brother’ of Christ, with that term meaning any near relation; contrary to some Protestant revisionism, Jude was not the blood brother of Christ, for the obvious reason that Christ was miraculously conceived in the womb of the Virgin, who had no other children.
+From the early centuries, Simon has always been connected with Saint Jude, or Thaddeus, author of a brief epistle in the New Testament, clearly distinguished from the ‘other’ Jude, or Judas, ‘who betrayed Jesus’.
+Today’s Apostle Jude is also described as the ‘brother’ of Christ, with that term meaning any near relation; contrary to some Protestant revisionism, Jude was not the blood brother of Christ, for the obvious reason that it is a dogma of our Faith that Christ was miraculously conceived in the womb of the Virgin, who had no other children.